more

 professional-bg-img

-Dharshini is recognised by leading industry publications for her achievements in international arbitration.
-She was named one of the "Most Highly Regarded" future leaders in international arbitration in the 2021 edition of Who’s Who Legal and has been identified in the 2023 edition of the publication as a “Leading Individual” amongst future leaders in the field.
-Sources describe her as “outstanding” and “brilliant”; a "brilliant and talented advocate" with a "tremendous eye for detail"; “personable, smart, practical” and “one of the best emerging stars”; and a “very bright and talented advocate” who is "undoubtedly a rising star in arbitration."
-According to one client, she is "destined for great things" and is a "strategic thinker" whose advice "positioned our team for success on a large matter."
+Clients and peers describe Dharshini as “outstanding” and “brilliant”; a "brilliant and talented advocate" with a "tremendous eye for detail"; “personable, smart, practical” and “one of the best emerging stars”; having “deep knowledge about the international arbitration forum and strong analytical skills”; a “very bright and talented advocate” who is "undoubtedly a rising star in arbitration"; having “excellent command of the facts”; and “a very intelligent, driven and relentless professional.”
+According to one client, she is "destined for great things" and is a "strategic thinker" whose advice "positioned our team for success on a large matter.

 Experience

-Prior to joining Willkie, Dharshini practiced with the International Arbitration group of WilmerHale in London and the Dispute Resolution group of Drew & Napier in Singapore.
+Prior to joining Willkie, Dharshini practiced with the International Arbitration practice group of WilmerHale in London and the Dispute Resolution group of Drew & Napier in Singapore.
 Dharshini also worked with UN International Law Commission in Geneva on issues of public international law, including the immunity of State officials and the formation and evidence of customary international law.

-• "Most Highly Regarded – Future Leaders," Who's Who Legal: International Arbitration (2021)
+• "Most Highly Regarded – Future Leaders," Who's Who Legal: International Arbitration (2021), (2024)

 • Leading Individual – Future Leaders,” Who's Who Legal: International Arbitration (2023)

-• "Future Leader," Who's Who Legal: International Arbitration (2019 – 2023)
+• "Future Leader," Who's Who Legal: International Arbitration (2019 – 2024)

 • "Rising Star: Commercial Arbitration," Expert Guides (2020 – 2022)

-Dharshini was appointed as Executive Secretary on the Commonwealth Secretariat’s wide-ranging study on international arbitration across the 53 Commonwealth Member States.
+• Dharshini was appointed as Executive Secretary on the Commonwealth Secretariat’s wide-ranging study on international arbitration across the 53 Commonwealth Member States.
 In 2019, she represented the Government of Somalia at the third consultation on the ICSID Rule Amendments process in Washington D.C.

 Selected Publications